rsjessie0624/rsjessie0624.github.io/_posts/2017-10-08-willpower instinct reading notes.md

 - Reward system gets much more excited about a possible big win than a guaranteed smaller reward, and it will motivate us to do whatever provides the chance to win.

 ### 4.1.2 Willpower Experiments
-	-Dopaminize your “I will” power challenge.
+1. Dopaminize your “I will” power challenge.
 If there’s something you’ve been putting off, motivate yourself by linking it with something that gets your dopamine neurons firing.
-	-Test the promise of reward.
+1. Test the promise of reward.
 Mindfully indulge in something your brain tells you will make you happy but that never seems to satisfy (e.g., snack food, shopping, television, and online time-wasters).
 Does reality match the brain’s promises?

 ## 5.1 Stress Induces Indulgence
 ### 5.1.1 Brain Tries Everything to Make You FEEL Happy